Joseph (band): Good Luck, Kid

 On July 9, 2019, the band announced on social media and their website their new album Good Luck, Kid would be released September 13, 2019.
 The first single, Fighter, was described on Twitter by Meegan as "a song looking you in the eye and asking you to come alive and fight.
 It’s asking you to wake up and make a choice to have presence for what and who is in front of you."
 The title track, Good Luck Kid, was released as a single on August 13, 2019.

 The Sun

 On January 25, 2023, the band announced their new album The Sun would be released April 28, 2023.
 The first single, titled Nervous System, was released alongside the announcement.
 This was followed by the title track, The Sun, as a single on March 17, 2023, and then a third single, Fireworks, on April 25, 2023.

 Starting Over At The End and Allison's departure

 On August 2, 2024, the band announced that Allison would be stepping away from the band "for the foreseeable future" after completing their then-current tour, and that a new album had already been in the works by the two remaining sisters.
 Five days later the band released Starting Over At The End, their first song as a duo.

+Closer to Happy

+Closer to Happy was released on January 30, 2026, through Nettwerk Music Group.
+It marked the band's first full-length release as a duo, following the 2024 departure of co-founder Allison Closner.
+The album was co-produced by Natalie and Meegan Closner alongside Luke Niccoli, and consists of twelve tracks exploring themes of heartbreak, loss, and self-reclamation.
+To support the album, the band embarked on the Closer to Happy Tour across the United States and Canada.